saloniankita/Budget-Manager/README.md

 # TO-DO list or future updates

-As of now app is working fine.However it can be polished more.
+As of now app is working fine.
+However new features can be added to make it more efficient.

 1. Data remains only in the current session after that the app resets.
+It can be integrated to a database to retain the previous data.
-2. Add option for chosing theme color.
+2. Add the option to customise the theme color.
-3. Add option for chosing local language or atleast currency Icon.
+3. Add the option for chosing local language or a currency Icon.
 4. Dynamically Update the Screen Size of the different widgets.

-Other features can be suggested for the app.
+Other features can also be suggested for the app.